jiecchen/StreamLib/README.rst

 .. [ams] Alon, Noga, Yossi Matias, and Mario Szegedy.
 "The space complexity of approximating the frequency moments."
 Proceedings of the twenty-eighth annual ACM symposium on Theory of computing.
 ACM, 1996.

-.. [bjskt] Bar-Yossef, Ziv, et al. "Counting distinct elements in a data stream."
+.. [bjkst] Bar-Yossef, Ziv, et al. "Counting distinct elements in a data stream."
 Randomization and Approximation Techniques in Computer Science.
 Springer Berlin Heidelberg, 2002.
 1-10.

 .. [cm05] Cormode, Graham, and S. Muthukrishnan.
 "An improved data stream summary: the count-min sketch and its applications."
 Journal of Algorithms 55.1 (2005): 58-75.